isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Jul & Aug 22 Learning Journeys.md

 ![](/images/Icmclub/Drone1.png)

 Experience a multitude of activities at 65Drones’ workshops specially curated for drone enthusiasts!
-Find out first-hand from drone technologist on what it takes to design and programme a drone light show; experience “live” first person view drone flights and take part in a mini challenge to design a light.

- Winners will receive a DJI drone!
+Find out first-hand from a drone technologist on what it takes to design and programme a drone light show; experience “live” first person view drone flights.
+What's more, take part in a mini challenge to design a light show and stand a stand to win DJI drone!

 **<u>Learning Journey Details</u>**
 <br>**Dates Available:**<br>